open-uem/openuem-docs/docs/02-Installation/01-Server/03-linux.md

 If you run the console service you must the hostname and the port used by the console and authentication servers.
 Then if you are using the console behind a reverse proxy, you must set the hostname for the reverse proxy server and the port that you'll set in the reverse proxy for authentication.

 :::warning
-The reverseproxyserver and reverseproxyauthport must be uncommented even if you're not using a reverse proxy.
+The reverseproxyserver and reverseproxyauthport must exist even if you're not using a reverse proxy.
 You should set an empty value for these properties
 :::

 Also you have to set the domain name that you use in your organization and set a key for JWT tokens (32 byte max)